 You can adopt a step-by-step approach to goal-based investing.
 Different types of mutual fund options are available for investors with specific financial goals.
 Here is a list of steps to follow:

 The initial step in goal-based investing is to clearly define your financial objectives.
-These goals can be categorized into short-term, medium-term, or long-term.
+These goals can be categorised into short-term, medium-term, or long-term.
 Here are some examples:

 The time horizon gives you the period for which you need to invest to achieve your goal.
 The investment options offer varying returns based on the investment period.
 Knowing the time frame within which you want to achieve your goals enables you to choose the right investment option, such as short term medium term and long-term investments.